39 Facts About Storms That Will Make You Run for Cover

-On October 28, 1998, a freak blast of lightning struck dead an entire soccer team in the African state of Congo during a match, while their opponents were left entirely unharmed.
-All 11 team members, aged between 20 and 35 years old, lost their lives, while members of the home team were untouched.
+On Oct.
+28, 1998, a freak blast of lightning struck an entire soccer team in the African state of Congo during a match, while their opponents were left completely unharmed.
+All 11 team members, aged from 20 to 35 years old, lost their lives, while members of the home team were untouched.
 Many soccer fans blamed witchcraft for the bizarre incident because, incidentally, the score was tied at the time of the deadly lightning strike.

 On average, 70 percent of tornado warnings issued in the U.S. are false alarms.
-This means only three in 10 tornado warnings contained a verified tornado within the warned area during the time of the notice.
-In an attempt to lessen this false alarm problem, lead times for tornado warnings have decreased from 13 to 14 minutes, at the beginning of the decade, to around 8 to 9 minutes in 2017.
+This means that only three in 10 tornado warnings predicted a verified tornado within the warned area during the time of the notice.
+In an attempt to lessen this false alarm problem, lead times for tornado warnings have decreased from 13 to 14 minutes, at the beginning of the decade, to around eight to nine minutes in 2017.
 National Weather Service forecasters now tend to wait until a tornado has begun before issuing a warning.

-Hurricane John, also known as Typhoon John, was both the longest-lasting and the farthest-traveling cyclone ever recorded.
+Hurricane John, also known as Typhoon John, was both the longest-lasting and the farthest-traveling cyclone ever recorded (though Hurricane Freddy isn't far behind).
 John formed in 1994 and peaked as a Category 5 hurricane.
 John traveled 7,165 miles from the eastern Pacific to the western Pacific and back to the central Pacific, lasting 31 days in total.
 Despite enduring for a full month, John barely hit any land and only minimally affected the Hawaiian Islands and the U.S. military base on Johnston Atoll.

 Tropical storms are given names from a pre-determined and pre-approved list by the World Meteorological Organization (WMO).
 There is a naming system in place, where names can only be repeated after six years.
 However, if a storm causes large amounts of destruction, that name is retired permanently and a new name starting with that letter is added to the list.
 This system was invented to easily distinguish different storms happening at the same time in different parts of the world.

-On December 28, 2008, a windstorm caused a lot of damage during a New England Patriots vs. Buffalo Bills game.
-Winds at 75 mph tore a strip off the Buffalo Bills' practice field house across the parking lot from the stadium and tilted both goal posts inside the stadium.
-Work crews had to use ropes and a forklift to re-secure and re-center the goal posts, which shook heavily in the wind.
+On Dec.
+28, 2008, a windstorm caused a lot of damage during a New England Patriots vs. Buffalo Bills game.
+Winds at 75 mph tore a strip off the Buffalo Bills' practice field house across the parking lot from the stadium and tilted both goalposts inside the stadium.
+Work crews had to use ropes and a forklift to re-secure and re-center the goalposts, which shook heavily in the wind.
 The winds also tore off part of a goal post on the Bills' outdoor practice field next to the field house.

 Thundersnow isn't a spell from a fantasy novel.
 No, it's a rare winter weather phenomenon that's most common near large lakes.
 When relatively warm columns of air rise from the ground and form turbulent storm clouds in the sky in the winter, there's potential for thundersnow.
 A few other factors are necessary for it to occur, including air that's warmer than the cloud cover above it, and wind that pushes the warm air upwards.
 However, you may not even know thundersnow is happening, because lightning is harder to see in the winter and the snow can dampen the sound of thunder.